MatthiasX86/react-scroll-backdrop/README.md

 ### defaultValue
 Type: `{ type: 'image' | 'color', value: string }`

-When the scroll position is not at an indicated backdrop zone scroll position the backdrop container background will transition to the default values
+When the scroll position is not at an indicated backdrop zone location the backdrop container background will transition to the default values

 *for color type. value property accepts any css background-color value*